A Chiastic Reconfiguration Of Zechariah 1-6

 12 Then the angel of the Lord said, “Lord Almighty, how long will you withhold mercy from Jerusalem and from the towns of Judah, which you have been angry with these seventy years?”
 13 So the Lord spoke kind and comforting words to the angel who talked with me.

-16 “Therefore this is what the Lord says: ‘I will return to Jerusalem with mercy, and there my house will be rebuilt.
+16 “Surely,[e] this is what the Lord says: ‘I will return to Jerusalem with mercy, and there my house will be rebuilt.
 And the measuring line will be stretched out over Jerusalem,’ declares the Lord Almighty.

 17 “Proclaim further: This is what the Lord Almighty says: ‘My towns will again overflow with prosperity, and the Lord will again comfort Zion and choose Jerusalem.’”